SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 This also means that if your CAM tool comes up with feedrates or RPMs that are not in the range of your machine's abilities \(_e.g._, recommended RPM lower than the minimum RPM of your router\), you can just scale both RPM **and** feedrate values by any factor, and it will still provide the same chipload.
 {% endhint %}

 For a given chipload, some combinations are still better than other mathematically-equivalent ones though \(more on this below\).
-Since the feedrate/RPM combination is derived from the desired chipload value, let's first have a look at what the range of acceptable chipload values is for the Shapeoko.
+Since the feedrate/RPM combination is derived from the desired chipload value, let's first have a look at what the range of acceptable chipload values is for the Carvera.

-## Shapeoko chiploads guideline
+## Carvera chiploads guideline

 For the **minimum** chipload value to avoid rubbing, there is a large consensus in the CNC community that a value of **0.001''** \(0.0254mm\) is a good absolute lower limit guideline, at least for 1/4'' endmills and larger.
 It may need to be lowered to 0.0005'' for 1/8'' and smaller endmills.